starcitizen42/starcitizen42.github.io/README.md

+Hello, this is a website mased on Jekyll and Minima theme.
+I am using AI to help me make it.
+Please leave any comments or suggestions in the issues section.
+Thank you for visiting.

 <div align="center">
   <p><em><strong>Disclaimer:</strong> The information here may vary depending on the version you're using.<br/>
   Please refer to the <code>README.md</code> bundled within the theme-gem for information specific to your version or by pointing